bradens/sdk/README.md

 ## Running the examples

-You'll need to have [`curl`](https://curl.se/) installed in order to build this locally, as it fetches the schema from the Defined API.
+You'll need to have [`curl`](https://curl.se/) installed in order to build this locally, as it fetches the schema from the Codex API.

 You need to provide an API key in order for the examples to work.
 We have [bun](https://bun.sh) in use for development here.